 Precise resource and cost management

 Data warehouse provides a centralized repository for diverse healthcare data, simplifying information data collection, storage, and management.
+Integrating big data for healthcare into these repositories enhances their capacity to provide actionable insights for improved decision-making.
 Hence, healthcare professionals can access vital data promptly, streamlining healthcare workflows and enabling effective resource allocation.

 Fast healthcare operations